 Overflow to Other Healthy Elements

 Changes in one’s environment can give people a new perspective.
-This has a great impact on future opportunities participation in other activities.
+This has a great impact on future opportunities for participation in other activities.
 Additionally, the conditions in which a sport is played can have a great impact on other health choices.
 For example, one may choose to eat healthier food in order to improve performance.

 They may also choose to eat less if they are planning on spending the afternoon playing a sport, and do not want to do so on a full stomach.

-Sports can also create a sense of inclusion with teammates, can allow people to hone their discipline and can promote healthy competition in a way that can carry over to one’s personal life.
+Sports can also create a sense of inclusion with teammates, can allow people to hone their discipline, and can promote healthy competition in a way that can carry over to one’s personal life.

-The effort it takes to be successful in sports can be applied to nearly any activity in life.
+The effort takes to be successful in sports can be applied to nearly any activity in life.
 This means if you build these habits early in sports, you may have an easier time transferring those skills to other aspects of life.

 Sports coaches and trainers can also function as a source of guidance for developing athletes, and sports can help keep students motivated to stay academically engaged.
-For many student athletes, sports provides a type of focus and stability that helps to keep them on healthy academic, professional and personal life tracks.
+For many student-athletes, sports provides a type of focus and stability that helps to keep them on healthy academic, professional and personal life tracks.

-The connection between sleep and exercise may not be as clear cut as we once thought.
+The connection between sleep and exercise may not be as clear-cut as we once thought.
 Research shows that regular exercise can improve sleep length and quality after around four months.
 One common misconception, however, is that strenuous exercise one day will help you sleep better that same night.